Antoni Gaudí: The beginning

-Gaudí's exact birthplace is unknown absent supporting documents, leading to a controversy about whether he was born in Reus or Riudoms, two neighbouring municipalities of the Baix Camp district.
+Gaudí's exact birthplace is uncertain, with scant supporting documents.
+Controversy has arisen as to whether he was born in Reus or Riudoms, two neighbouring municipalities of the Baix Camp region.
 Most of Gaudí's identification documents gave Reus as his birthplace.
-Gaudí stated on various occasions that he was born in Riudoms, his paternal family's village.
+From 1915, Gaudí stated on various occasions that he was born in Riudoms, his paternal family's village; this alteration in his stated natal village may have stemmed from Gaudí's later displeasure with Reus.
 Gaudí was baptised in the church of Sant Pere Apòstol in Reus the day after his birth under the name "Antoni Plàcid Guillem Gaudí i Cornet".

-Gaudí had a deep appreciation for his native land and great pride in his Mediterranean heritage for his art.
-He believed Mediterranean people to be endowed with creativity, originality and an innate sense for art and design.
-Gaudí reportedly described this distinction by stating, "We own the image.
-Fantasy comes from the ghosts.
-Fantasy is what people in the North own.
-We are concrete.
-The image comes from the Mediterranean area.
-Orestes knows his way, where Hamlet is torn apart by his doubts."
-Time spent outdoors, particularly during summer stays in the Gaudí family home Mas de la Calderera, afforded Gaudí the opportunity to study nature.
-Gaudí's enjoyment of the natural world led him to join the Centre Excursionista de Catalunya in 1879 at age 27.
-The organisation arranged expeditions to explore Catalonia and southern France, often on horseback or on foot, covering ten kilometres a day.